quicwg/ops-drafts/draft-ietf-quic-manageability.md

 | 1-RTT encrypted payload                                    |
 +------------------------------------------------------------+
 ~~~~~
-{: #fig-hs-complete title="Typical QUIC Handshake Completion datagram pattern"}
+{: #fig-hs-complete title="Typical Server Completion datagram pattern"}

-Similar to Initial Completion, Handshake Completion also exposes no additional
+Similar to Client Completion, Server Completion also exposes no additional
 information; observing it serves only to determine that the handshake has
 completed.

 When the client uses 0-RTT connection resumption, 0-RTT data may also be
-seen in the QUIC Client Hello datagram, as shown in {{fig-client-hello-0rtt}}.
+seen in the Client Initial datagram, as shown in {{fig-client-initial-0rtt}}.

 ~~~~~
 +----------------------------------------------------------+